mminer/mminer.github.com/_posts/2017-06-17-methodic-run-functions-by-clicking-a-button.md

 title: "Methodic: Run Functions by Clicking a Button"
 ---

 Ages ago I built a small Unity editor extension that makes its way into every project I fire up.
-In a nutshell, it allows you to run functions in a game object's components through a GUI.
+It allows you to run functions in a game object's components through a GUI.
 I recognize how excruciatingly dull that sentence is, so let me convince you that this is something you need with an example.

 Suppose you're developing a Breakout clone.
 Each brick gets a component with an `Explode` function that, well, makes it explode.